Mission 2030: Financial Education for ALL

-Free curriculum, free teacher PD, and grants to incentivize schools have significantly reduced costs.
+Free curriculum, free teacher PD, and grants have significantly reduced costs.
 Meanwhile, NGPF estimates the discounted value of a personal finance course at $60,000 per student in additional lifetime wealth, which results in a $36-to-$1 Return-On-Investment (ROI).
 Go behind the numbers here.

 Financial Education has drastically changed my life.
 I feel so confident in the fact that I will become independent in the future.
 It's been such an empowering experience.